Skip to article frontmatterSkip to article content

 # j=0 corresponds to the first layer above the input

-y,df = forward_step(y,Weights[j],Biases[j]) # one step at a time
+y,df = forward_step(y,Weights[j],Biases[j]) # one layer update

-df_layer[j] = df # store f'(z) [needed later in backprop]
+df_layer[j] = df # store f'(z), needed later in backprop

-y_layer[j+1] = y # store f(z) [also needed in backprop]
+y_layer[j+1] = y # store activation value, also needed later

 return(y)